Joshua-S-Brown/realmweaver-top/README.md

+# Realmweaver
+Forge your legend in a living world.

-## Realmweaver Overview
+## Project Overview
-Realmweave is an innovative web-based platform that aims to revolutionize tabletop roleplaying games by creating a living, breathing fantasy world that evolves through player actions and time progression.
+Realmweaver is an innovative web-based platform that aims to revolutionize tabletop roleplaying games by creating a living, breathing fantasy world that evolves through player actions and time progression.
 This project represents my journey into full-stack development, being built incrementally as I learn new skills through The Odin Project curriculum.

 ## Vision
 Create a platform where: